 The (current best working) solution for chemical contamination of humidity sensors

-In my last technology post, I covered the subject of sensor pre-warming and how this unique feature can be used to expedite humidity measurements in challenging environments.
+In our last technology post, we covered the subject of sensor pre-warming and how this unique feature can be used to expedite humidity measurements in challenging environments.
 True, these applications don’t come along every day, but we did get a comment on that post from a happy user.
 Thanks to all who comment; we like it when our readers have something to say or want to start a discussion.

 There is another useful thermal feature that is present on our some of our Humicap RH sensors and all of our Drycap dewpoint sensors.
 We call this feature “chemical purge.”
 This feature is useful when the sensor is routinely exposed to gases that may enter the polymer and change the sensor’s electrical properties.
 This manifests itself to the user as sensor drift.
 Chemical purge restores proper sensor performance by rapidly heating the humidity sensor, driving off any gas molecules that occupy the sensor’s polymer.
 Chemical purge can be initiated manually, or it can be set to run automatically at user defined intervals.

-For the purpose of this blog, I will give an overview of this technology, but if you are interested in the "nuts and bolts" of chemical purge, here is a very scientific paper that was presented at the 5th International Symposium on Humidity and Moisture in 2006: "Chemical Interference Test Results of a Novel Humidity Sensor" (link below).
+For the purpose of this blog, we will give an overview of this technology, but if you are interested in the "nuts and bolts" of chemical purge, here is a very scientific paper that was presented at the 5th International Symposium on Humidity and Moisture in 2006: "Chemical Interference Test Results of a Novel Humidity Sensor" (link below).

 A Bit of Background: